 The Foundation follows a spending policy based upon the trailing twenty-quarter average market value as of September 30 of the preceding fiscal year.
 The spending formula is designed specifically to stabilize annual spending levels and to preserve the real value of the fund portfolio over time.
-The Foundation's spending is capped at 5.4% of a twenty-quarter running average of total invested assets.
+The Foundation's spending is capped at 5.4% of a 20-quarter running average of total invested assets.
 Spending will be sufficient to ensure that the 5% minimum requirement established by the Internal Revenue Service is met.
-Distributions in excess of the minimum requirement were \$91,444 and \$569,010 for the years ended December 31, 2015 and 2014, respectively.
+Distributions (under) in excess of the minimum requirement for the years ended December 31, 2016 and 2015, were \$(667,388) and \$91,444, respectively.
+As of December 31, 2015, the Foundation had a 5-year excess carryover distribution of \$4,564,438 to offset distributions under the minimum requirement.